shajra/haskell-tags-nix/README.md

 HLS however, doesn't yet solve the problem of downloading source code of dependencies and indexing references ([though work is in progress](https://www.tweag.io/blog/2020-10-07-ghcide-fellowship-summary/)).
 This means the tags file is still relevant and useful.
 But they are a technological relic, and it would be wonderful to have a better technology to replace them.

-In the meantime, some tools may accomplish what `nix-haskell-tags` does, but they seem to make assumptions that the Haskell project is building a certain way with either Cabal or Stack.
+In the meantime, some tools may accomplish what `haskell-tags-nix` does, but they seem to make assumptions that the Haskell project is building a certain way with either Cabal or Stack.
 This project implicitly advocates for Haskell projects to use Nix instead.
 This is because Nix solves problems that Stack and Cabal do not, so we'd like the freedom to use it.

 For the sake of beginners we want to remove complexity that is absolutely unnecessary, and provide features that aid discovery and exploration.
 But we don't want that to come at the expense of features useful for experts.
 Its takes a bit of work and socializing to reach a balance.